 Safety and wellbeing

-You have the same health and safety responsibilities to apprentices as to any other employee.
 All reasonable steps should be taken to ensure your apprentice is not harmed by the work they do or the environment they are working in.
-Foreseeable harm from hazards like excessive noise, electricity, dust, fumes, hazardous chemicals, machinery and so on, must be eliminated or reduced to an acceptable minimum.
+Foreseeable harm from hazards like excessive noise, electricity, dust, fumes, hazardous chemicals, machinery and so on must be eliminated or reduced to an acceptable minimum.

-Your apprentice must comply with the same duties your other employees have to you and to each other.
-They must work in a way that minimises risk to themselves and to others, follow instructions and training, report hazards, use safety equipment properly, and cooperate with you in helping you to meet your safety obligations.
+Your apprentices’ obligations are also the same as your other employees.
+They must work in a way that minimises risk to themselves and to others, follow instructions and training, report hazards, use safety equipment properly, and cooperate with you in helping you to meet your own safety obligations.

-During the apprenticeship programme the course assessor will carry out regular safety monitoring visits to ensure the safety management systems identified during the first appraisal visit are still being adhered to.
-These normally take place every six months as part of the progress review and are much less involved than the initial appraisal.
-Note that you will be informed well in advance of any health & safety monitors that are due.
+During the apprenticeship programme the assessor will carry out regular safety monitorings to ensure the safety management systems identified during the first appraisal are still being adhered to.

 Safety policies and risk assessments

 If you employ less than five people, there is no requirement to have a written safety policy or to record the findings of risk assessments, but adequate safety precautions must still be in place.

 If you employ more than five people, you must have a written safety policy and documented risk assessments that cover all aspects of your work activities.
 XR is happy to assist with the development of policies and risk assessments, and advise on suitable safety precautions.